-Privilege Description Chassis Control Administrator (Power Commands) CMC users with the Chassis Power Administrator privilege can perform all power-related operations: Control chassis power operations, including power on, power off and power cycle.
-Server Administrator The Server Administrator privilege is a blanket privilege granting CMC user all rights to perform any operation on any servers present in the chassis.
-When a user with CMC Server Administrator privilege issues an action to be performed on a server, the CMC firmware sends the command to the targeted server without checking the user's privileges on the server.
-In other words, the CMC Server Administrator privilege overrides any lack of administrator privileges on the server.
-Without the Server Administrator privilege, a user created on the chassis can only execute a command on a server when all of the following conditions are true: • The same user name exists on the server • The same user name must have the exact same password on the server • The user must have the privilege to execute the command When a CMC user who does not have Server Administrator privilege issues an action to be performed on a server, the CMC will send a command to the targeted server with the user's login name and password.
+Privilege Description Clear Logs Administrator User can clear the hardware log and CMC log.
+Chassis Control Administrator (Power Commands) CMC users with the Chassis Power Administrator privilege can perform all power-related operations.
+They can control chassis power operations, including power on, power off, and power cycle.
+NOTE: To configure power settings, the Chassis Configuration Administrator privilege is needed.
+Server Administrator This is a blanket privilege, granting a CMC user all rights to perform any operation on any servers present in the chassis.
+When a user with Server Administrator privilege issues an action to be performed on a server, the CMC firmware sends the command to the targeted server without checking the user's privileges on the server.
+In other words, the Server Administrator privilege overrides any lack of administrator privileges on the server.
+Without the Server Administrator privilege, a user created on the chassis can only execute a command on a server when all of the following conditions are true: • The same user name exists on the server. • The same user name must have the same password on the server. • The user must have the privilege to execute the command.
+When a CMC user who does not have Server Administrator privilege issues an action to be performed on a server, CMC sends a command to the targeted server with the user's login name and password.
 If the user does not exist on the server, or if the password does not match, the user is denied the ability to perform the action.
 If the user exists on the target server and the password matches, the server responds with the privileges of which the user was granted on the server.
 Based on the privileges responding from the server, CMC firmware decides if the user has the right to perform the action.

+Table 5-42.
+User Types (continued)

+Privilege Description

 Listed below are the privileges and the actions on the server to which the Server Administrator is entitled.
 These rights are applied only when the chassis user does not have the Server Administrative privilege on the chassis.

-Table 5-18.
-User Types (continued)

-Privilege Description

 Server Server Configuration Administrator:

 Administrator (continued) Set IP address

-(continued) Set gateway
+(continued) • Set gateway

-Set subnet mask
+• Set subnet mask

 Set first boot device

-User Configuration Administrator:
+Configure Users:

 Set iDRAC root password

 • iDRAC reset

 Server Control Administrator:

 • Power on

 • Power off

 Power cycle

-Graceful shutdown
+• Graceful shutdown

-Server Reboot
+• Server Reboot

-Test Alert User CMC users who have the Test Alert User privilege can send test alert messages.
+Test Alert User User can send test alert messages.

-Debug Command Administrator CMC users who have the Debug Administrator privilege can execute system diagnostic commands.
+Debug Command Administrator User can execute system diagnostic commands.

-Fabric A Administrator CMC users who have the Fabric A Administrator privilege can set and configure the Fabric A IOM, which resides in either slot Al or slot A2 of the I/O slots.
+Fabric A Administrator User can set and configure the Fabric A IOM, which resides in either slot A1 or slot A2 of the I/O slots.

-Fabric B Administrator CMC users who have the Fabric B Administrator privilege can set and configure the Fabric B IOM, which resides in either slot B1 or slot B2 of the I/O slots.
+Fabric B Administrator User can set and configure the Fabric B IOM, which resides in either slot B1 or slot B2 of the I/O slots.

-Fabric C Administrator CMC users who have the Fabric C Administrator privilege can set and configure the Fabric C IOM, which resides in either slot C1 or slot C2 of the I/O slots.
+Fabric C Administrator User can set and configure the Fabric C IOM, which resides in either slot C1 or slot C2 of the I/O slots.